 6.6.4 to appoint, remove or suspend (subject to the condition herein contained), a member or members of any committee or committees and the examiners, solicitors, bankers or other officers on such terms and conditions as is considered fit, and as may be agreed, and fix the securities (if any) to be taken from any of the officials of the Institute for the faithful discharge of their duties.

-to appoint, in the absence of the Secretary General, or their inability to act, any person to act in their place, and such person may temporarily exercise all the duties of the Secretary General and to appoint, in the absence of the Treasurer, any person to act in their place, and such person may temporarily exercise all the duties of the Treasurer.
+to appoint, in the absence of the Secretary General, or his inability to act, any person to act in his place, and such person may temporarily exercise all the duties of the Secretary General and to appoint, in the absence of the Treasurer, any person to act in his place, and such person may temporarily exercise all the duties of the Treasurer.

 6.6.6 to appoint an assistant secretary, librarian, or any other officer or officers, clerks, agents, representatives and servants of the Institute, for permanent, temporary or special services, with such remuneration and upon such terms as is considered fit and may, at its discretion remove or suspend the same or any of them and appoint another or others in their place.